 (Music: Haunting music)

 Let’s say you don’t get your sunlit dorm options of Schapiro Hall or Allison Hall.
 Instead, you are placed in a dark dorm room like Bobb Hall, East Fairchild Residential College or Jones Hall.
-Wetterer recommends a plant for this scenario.

-She recommends a few other options as well
+She recommends a few other options as well.

 [SW]I would say pothos will do very well in low light any of those trailing philodendrons.

-She also says that Hoyas can bloom indoors.
+She says that Hoyas can bloom indoors.

 Trial and error are a huge part of the plant-growing process so don’t be afraid to start.
 And hopefully, some of these tips will help you start your journey off successfully.